-This macro tells the calculate the spindle cutting tool diameter.
+This macro tells the robot to calculate the spindle cutting tool diameter.

-- Align your spindle cutting tool normal to the disc stylus plane (see 4.1.3 on page 62). - Take touch points around the sides of the disc stylus (SurfaceID).
-You can use the external circle touch command (2.5.4 on page 22) to do this.
-This is step 8 on page 58.
+- Align your spindle cutting tool normal to the disc stylus plane (see "4.1.3 Align spindle artefact or cutting tool" on page 62). - Take touch points around the sides of the disc stylus (SurfaceID).
+You can use the external circle touch command ("2.5.4 Touch circle internal and external" on page 20) to do this.
+See step 8, "4.1 Spindle artefact and cutting tool calibration" on page 58. - Declare a real type variable for the robot to write the result to.

 The Server will calculate the diameter of the spindle cutting tool using data stored in the surface ID you provide.
-The robot will write the result to the register you provide.
+The robot will write the result to the variable you provide